Review and Workshop

 – €490 –

-Focused development for a full day or a project milestone
+Focused development per project milestone

 All prices are net, excl.
 VAT.